Eisner Food Stores: Eisner-Osco Family Centers

-The first store combination involving an Eisner Food Store and a second involving an Osco Drug store occurred when the first Eisner-Osco Family Center was opened in September 1970 in Lafayette, Indiana.
+The first store combination involving an Eisner Food Store and a second involving an Osco Drug store occurred when the first Eisner-Osco Family Center was opened in September 1970 in West Lafayette, Indiana.
 The two stores were placed side-by-side underneath a single roof and separate by a partial wall while sharing a common entry/exit foyer but having separate check-out areas.
 This type of store would be later known as a side-by-side partitioned store.
 Later that year, another Eisner-Osco Family Center was opened in Bloomington, Indiana.

 In March 1971, a family center was opened in Decatur, Illinois.

 In November 1972, Eisner opened the first two Eisner Food-Osco Drug Family Shopping Centers in Indianapolis.
 Three more would follow within three years to give Indianapolis a total of five.

 Combo stores

 In 1980, Jewel started the construction of what become known as Eisner-Osco Combo stores in which the new stores did not have a partition to physically divide the two stores and that items from both stores might be intermixed on a common sales floor and purchased through a common cash register area.
 The computers that are attached to the electronic cash registers are used to sort the purchases for the different stores.
-A Eisner-Osco Combo store was opened in Mattoon in January 1981.
+An Eisner-Osco Combo store was opened in Mattoon in January 1981.
 In July 1982, an Eisner-Osco combo store was opened in Bloomington, Indiana.